MessaoudiLab/Data-Visualization/Bubbleplot/README.md

 ```

 ### Data
 The data object should be a tab delimited text file in similar format to Up_Down.txt.
-Make sure to not include spaces, parenthesis, hyphens, etc. in variable names.
+Make sure to not include spaces, parenthesis, hyphens, etc. in variable names as it will confuse R when trying to call certain variables.
 Underscore is ok.

 ## TLDR
 ```